Updated 15 June 2026

 Why This Backfires

 Excessive apologizing weakens your position and suggests you are unsure.
-A 2023 Journal of Applied Psychology study found that overly apologetic resignations led to 35% more counteroffer attempts and made the departure process 40% longer on average.
+Overly apologetic resignations tend to invite more counteroffer attempts and can drag out the departure process.

 What to Say Instead